debabrata-dd/docs/resume.md

 #### **SUMMARY**
 - A growth oriented professional with 14+ years of exposure in the complete Software Development Life Cycle.
 - Good experience working with ASP.NET MVC, C#, Web API, HTML5, CSS, JavaScript, NodeJS, ReactJS, MongoDB, SQL Server and Oracle.
+- Hands on experience creating CI-CD pipeline in Azure.
 - Experience in onshore/offshore model for project delivery.
 - Strong knowledge of software product development using Agile methodology (Scrum).
 - Ability to understand and analyze issues and uses judgment to make decisions.